 Short Course in Global Eye Health

-The primary purposes of this course is to familiarise participants with:
+The primary purposes of the workshop will be to familiarise participants with:

-- the principles of planning involved in implementing community and school based eye health programmes
+- the principles of planning involved in implementing community and school eye health programmes

 - how Peek Solutions can be used to power school and community eye health programmes

 The course programme will look at survey methodologies and strategies for control of the major eye health related diseases.

 Who should apply?

-This four-day course is intended for ophthalmologists, optometrists, ophthalmic nurses and programme managers interested in strategies to reduce the unmet need leading to vision impairment with an emphasis on low and middle-income settings.
+This four-day course is intended for public eye health leaders, ophthalmologists, optometrists, ophthalmic nurses and programme managers interested in strategies to reduce the unmet need leading to vision impairment with an emphasis on low and middle-income settings.